SoNelson-21/SoNelson-21.github.io/README.md

 Security was another important topic throughout the program.
 I learned that security should be considered while designing and developing software instead of only after a program is finished.
 Through my coursework, I gained experience with areas such as authentication, input validation, secure coding practices, and protecting stored information.
 I also learned to think about what could happen when a program receives unexpected or invalid input and how proper validation and error handling can reduce those risks.
 When improving my projects, I tried to consider these issues by validating information before it was processed or stored and by improving error handling.
 These experiences helped me develop a stronger security mindset and understand that software should not only work correctly but should also protect its data and users.

+Other courses throughout the program also helped me develop skills beyond the three artifacts included in this portfolio.
+For example, in CS 465, I worked with a full-stack application using technologies such as MongoDB, Express, Angular, and Node.js.
+This gave me experience working with different parts of an application and understanding how the front end, back end, database, and APIs work together.
+Experiences like this helped prepare me to work with larger applications and strengthened my interest in software development and data science.

 Creating this ePortfolio helped bring everything together.
 Instead of simply collecting past assignments, I revisited previous projects and found ways to improve them using the knowledge I have gained throughout the program.
 This process helped me recognize areas where I had grown and gave me more confidence in my ability to evaluate, improve, and maintain software.